bitwarden/help/_articles/login-with-sso/configure-sso-oidc.md

 ### Callback Path

-URL for Bitwarden authentication redirect (automatically generated)
+URL for Bitwarden authentication redirect (automatically generated).
+Configure this in your identity provider for the login redirect URI.

 ### Signed Out Callback Path

-URL for Bitwarden sign-out redirect (automatically generated)
+URL for Bitwarden sign-out redirect (automatically generated).
+Configure this value in your identity provider for the logout redirect URI.

 ### Authority

-*Required* Your Identity Provider URL that Bitwarden will perform Authentication against.
+*Required* Your Identity Provider URL or Authority that Bitwarden will perform Authentication against.

 ### Client ID